Charlotte Scott: Women in mathematics

 Scott maintained the view that personal conservatism was a requirement to promote women's educational and political equality.
 She disapproved of smoking and makeup, however she did bob her hair before moving to Bryn Mawr (short hair being controversial even in the 1920s).
 This view was also held by the early Girton College community, because unaccompanied women in Cambridge could be thrown into Spinning House, a special prison for prostitutes and suspected prostitutes.

 She was a staunch supporter of rigour in women's classes, writing in a letter to Bryn Mawr President M. Carey Thomas:

 The word "nearly" is written in small lettering above the handwritten letter.

 Later life

 Scott and Grace Andrews were the only two women listed in the first edition of American Men of Science, which appeared in 1906.

 Also in 1906, Scott developed an acute case of rheumatoid arthritis, which along with her increasing deafness, interrupted her work.
 Under the advice of a doctor to get outside exercise, Scott began gardening and developed a new strain of chrysanthemum.
 She retired in 1924, but stayed an extra year in Bryn Mawr to help her eighth doctoral student complete her dissertation before she returned to and settled in Cambridge.

-She died on 10 November 1931 and is buried at the Parish of the Ascension Burial Ground in Cambridge, in her cousin Eliza Nevin's grave.
+Scott died on 10 November 1931.
+She is buried at the Parish of the Ascension Burial Ground in Cambridge, in her cousin Eliza Nevin's grave.

 Recognition

-In 2016 the Council of the University of Cambridge approved the use of Scott's name to mark a physical feature within the North West Cambridge Development.
+In 2016, the Council of the University of Cambridge approved the use of Scott's name to mark a physical feature within the North West Cambridge Development.